ablaamim/Piscine-42/readme.md

 ## Disclaimer : :skull: CHEAT ZONE ALERT! :skull:
 ---

-> Copying this code is not the best way to progress !
+> Copying this code is not the best way to progress unless you understand it by heart !
 Dig your own way budd.

+> Codding is fun, so learn and enjoy the process of it, it is a much better alternative than cheating.

 </p>
 <p align="center">